ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 ## Objectives

-In this lab, we will learn how to use Github Copilot to create unit tests and how to use it for test-driven development (TDD).
+We will learn how to use Github Copilot to create unit tests and how to use it for test-driven development (TDD).
 In this lab, we will be using `xUnit.net` which is currently the most popular unit test framework for C#.

 We will explore: